 Once you gain a baseline understanding through conversations and/or a survey, the next step is taking action.
 In a time where changes are spinning around you, you do have control of these things: showing up and committing to asking challenging questions, acknowledging where change is needed, and taking actionable steps to do so.

-Join us for Include on September 8th and 11th, 2020.
 Learn more and take our free Diversity and Inclusion Survey here.